Teaching Kids About Consonant Blends and Digraphs

 The ck digraph is often overlooked and can lead to student confusion.
 Try a quick practice activity, like the one featured below.

-Videos to Teach Consonant blends and digraphs
+What Videos Help Teach Consonant Blends and Digraphs?

 This video mixes blends and digraphs together.
 Use this for review when you have introduced both concepts independently.